thefactmachine/susy_learning/02_more_complex_part_1/notes.md

 ## The header section
 This does not use any Susy constructs.
 There are five menu items.
 These are on the right hand side of the top menu.
-Their container (i.e. <nav> ) is floated right but each of the elements is floated left insider their container.
+Their container (i.e. <nav> ) is floated right but each of the elements is floated left inside their container.

+So, the entire navigation section is pushed to the right.
+And, then each of the list elements is floated to the left.

 ### Navigation Bar to be 100%
 We put everything inside a div element with the general "wrap" class.